kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(4\) Comply with the sections of this subpart that apply to the rating he seeks.

-\(b\) A certificated mechanic who applies for an additional rating must meet the requirements of §65.77 and, within a period of 24 months, pass the tests prescribed by §§65.75 and 65.79 for the additional rating sought.
+\(b\) A certificated mechanic who applies for an additional rating must meet the requirements of [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.77   Experience requirements.|§65.77]] and, within a period of 24 months, pass the tests prescribed by §[[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.75   Knowledge requirements.|§65.75]] and 65.79 for the additional rating sought.

 \[Doc.
 No. 1179, 27 FR 7973, Aug.
 10, 1962, as amended by Amdt.
 65-6, 31 FR 5950, Apr.
 19, 1966\]